PacificBiosciences/HiFi-human-WGS-WDL/README.md

 **Workflow entrypoint**: [workflows/main.wdl](workflows/main.wdl)

-The human WGS workflow performs read alignment, variant calling and phasing.
+The HiFi human WGS WDL workflow performs read alignment, variant calling and phasing.
 Joint-calling of small variants and structural variants for cohorts and optional variant filtering and annotation is also available.
 The workflow can run using Azure, AWS, GCP, and HPC backends.

 ![Human WGS workflow diagram](workflows/main.graphviz.svg "Human WGS workflow diagram")